Is Your LLM Secretly a World Model of the Internet? Model-Based Planning for Web Agents: Experiments

-To demonstrate the effectiveness of our proposal, we primarily compare our approach with two major baselines: the reactive agent and the tree search agent with real interactions.\footnote{We will refer tree search with real interactions simply as tree search in our experiments for brevity.} While we can readily implement our own method for both benchmarks, for the tree search baseline~\citep{koh2024tree}, we can only compare with it on VWA, because of the infeasibility of doing tree search in real-world websites in Mind2Web-live.
-Specifically, in VWA, ~\citet{koh2024tree} keeps track of the sequences of actions to get to states in previous trajectories.
+To demonstrate the effectiveness of our framework and trained world models, we primarily compare our approach with two baselines: the reactive agent and the tree search agent with real interactions.\footnote{We will refer tree search with real interactions simply as tree search in our experiments for brevity.} While we can readily implement our own method for all benchmarks, for the tree search baseline~\citep{koh2024tree}, we can only compare with it on VWA, due to the infeasibility of performing tree search on real-world websites in Online-Mind2Web or Mind2Web-Live.
+Specifically, in VWA, \cite{koh2024tree} keep track of the sequences of actions to get to states in previous trajectories.
 During backtracking, they reset the sandbox and re-execute the action sequence to restore the state.
-However, resetting the environment to undo effects is not always feasible in real-world websites featured in Mind2Web-live.
+However, resetting the environment to undo effects is not feasible on real-world websites.